jhrutgers/ruler-trace/doc/format.md

 discarded, but IDs are never reused.
 If during a `Unit` a new stream is added, `meta` describes the difference.
 The last value in the `Meta` or `meta` array indicates the id that is free to use.

+`Crc` holds a CRC32-IEEE of all bytes starting after the last `Marker` till the start of the `Crc` frame.

 ## Meta stream